mvaganov/CmdLineAsteroids/notes.md

 This is a simple description of space in a simulation, and it is used for many kinds of clalculations. notice I'm again using public static functions, and calling a common function that has the logic written once
 	computer programmers need to have a Single Point Of Truth wherever possible, even at the cost of performance.
+	Being undisciplined about a Single Point of Truth will lead to technical debt, which is one of the Invisible Wizard Problems that I'm trying to avoid in this tutorial.
 	Single Point Of Truth is an optimization for the Programmer, not for the computer.
 	If we can keep complicated logic in one place, then we only need to fix one place when there is a bug in it.
+It limits how many places we can be confused.
-	We can always inline our functions as a final optimization step.
+	If you are concerned about runtime efficiency, stop.
+We can always inline our functions as a final optimization step, after our code works exactly how we want.

 `scene`
 writing and compiling program.cs